48 Hours in Bangkok

 Tuk Tuk to the Ferry

-Bangkok has an impressive list of temples and sites to visit but as we have discovered many times before sometimes it’s the journey to and from the attractions which are the most memorable.
+Bangkok has an impressive list of temples and sites to visit, but as we have discovered many times before, sometimes the journey to and from the attractions is the most memorable.

-The tuk-tuk ride, in the early morning hour, seeing the street sweepers clean the city road and sidewalks, or the cab drivers prepping for a busy day can be just as rewarding as the final destination.
+The tuk-tuk ride in the early morning, seeing the street sweepers clean the city roads and sidewalks or the cab drivers prepping for a busy day, can be just as rewarding as the final destination.

-Or arriving at the ferry terminal, scouting out the best deal to use the ferry system for the day.
+Or arriving at the ferry terminal and scouting out the best deal to use the ferry system for the day.
 Seeing the rough Chao Phraya River for the first time with hundreds of boats going up and downstream is a sight to behold.

 Women are sweeping the streets in the Silom district of Bangkok in Thailand